Three Hardness Results for Graph Similarity Problems: Introduction

 \subsection{Related Work}

 Our results have close ties to those in \cite{arvind,grohe_similarity,grohe2018}.
 Arvind et al.~\cite{arvind} study the $\DIST_\edit$ problem in the context of approximating graph isomorphism.
 The authors provide both hardness results and efficient algorithms for different variants of the problem of approximating some optimisation version of the $\DIST_\edit$ problem.
-In \cite{grohe_similarity,grohe2018}, the authors show the hardness of the problems $\DIST_\edit$, $\DIST_p$ and $\DIST_{|p|}$ for all natural numbers $p$, even when restricted to forests of bounded degree.
-However, the classes of graphs resulting from these reductions include pairs of graphs with differing number of edges.
+In \cite{grohe_similarity,grohe2018}, the authors show the hardness of the problems $\DIST_\edit$, $\DIST_p$ and $\DIST_{|p|}$ for all natural numbers $p$.
+In addition, for $\DIST_p$ and $\DIST_{\left|p\right|}$ hardness is obtained even when restricted to forests of bounded degree.
+However, the classes of graphs resulting from these reductions include pairs of graphs with differing degree sequences.
 Thus, whilst the proofs of Theorems \ref{thm:main_2} and \ref{thm:main_1} are inspired from the results in \cite{grohe_similarity,grohe2018}, they provide a different perspective on the nature and computational complexity of graph similarity problems.

 Linear algebraic approaches to similarity prior to the $\ell_p$-operator norms in \cite{grohe_similarity} have appeared in \cite{kolla, umeyama}.
 For instance, Kolla et al.~\cite{kolla} consider the \emph{spectrally robust graph isomorphism problem} - a similarity problem based on the eigenvalues of Laplacian matrices.